 The book has around 400 images and they are all unique (one example is below).
 They go nicely with the text and help you to visualize how an algorithm is working or how a data structure is working.

-Aditya’s background in programming and fine arts has really created a nice blend which came together in the Grokking Algorithms: An Illustrated Guide for Programmers and makes this book must read for any programmer and Computer Science Students.
+Aditya’s background in programming and fine arts has really created a nice blend that came together in the Grokking Algorithms: An Illustrated Guide for Programmers and makes this book a must-read for any programmer and Computer Science Student.

 Well, to be honest, I like the whole book, from Introduction to end.
 This is also one of the few books which I have read from start to end in the last few years, the other two beings, Elegant Objects by Yegor Bugayenko and Clean Architecture by Uncle Bob Martin.

-Anyway, here is my list of things which I liked, in fact, loved in Grokking algorithms:
+Anyway, here is my list of things that I liked, in fact, loved in Grokking algorithms:

 1. Easy to understand language.

 2. Interesting pictures which help to visualize the working of algorithms and data structures.

 3. Thought to provoke use cases like when you have to design an app to keep track of your expense where you need to add and remove items more regularly and viewing it once or twice in a month, which data structure will you use?